Revised June 2020

 I. Scope and Purpose

 Administrative records include MNHS records in any format that are created, collected, and maintained in the normal course of business.
-It broadly includes MNHS’ internal records; however, it does not include MNHS’ collections or personnel records, which are defined below.
+It broadly includes MNHS’s internal records; however, it does not include MNHS’s collections or personnel records, defined below.

-Personnel records means records that are created, collected, and maintained for individuals who are or were employees, volunteers, interns, or similarly situated individuals (e.g., mentors and fellows).
-It includes records that exist primarily to document or administer their relationship to MNHS and generally includes such documents as application forms, performance evaluations, disciplinary actions, education and training records, and compensation records.
+Personnel records means records that are created, collected, and maintained for individuals who are or were employees, or similarly situated individuals (e.g., fellows, mentors, volunteers, interns, etc.).
+It includes records that exist primarily to document or administer their relationship to MNHS, and generally also includes such documents as application forms, performance evaluations, disciplinary actions, education and training records, and compensation records.

 Records means information, data, and other documentary material in any format.

-MNHS collections means material that MNHS has collected, created , purchased, or received as a donation or transfer with the intent of documenting, presenting, interpreting, and making available Minnesota history.
-Administrative and personnel records become a part of MNHS collections if and when they are transferred to MNHS Institutional Archives, which is part of the MNHS collections.
+Collections means material that MNHS has collected, created, purchased, or received via donation or transfer with the intent of documenting, presenting, interpreting, preserving, and making available Minnesota history.
+Administrative and personnel records become part of MNHS collections if and when they are transferred to MNHS Institutional Archives, which is part of the MNHS collections.

 State Archives records means government records that are transferred to MNHS pursuant to Minnesota Statutes, Ch.
 138.17 subd.
 1.